jdeats76/OSCIntervalometer-/README.txt

 --
 -- WARRANTY AND LEGAL TERMS OF USE:
 -- This software is provided as is with no warranty or guarantee whatsoever.
--- By using this software you agree to assume all culpability for potential data loss, -- hardware failures, accidents resulting in use and potential legal issues resulting from -- photography without consent.
-By using and continuing to use this software, you assume -- full culpability of any other possible unintended outcome not explicitly stated here.
+-- By using this software you agree to assume all liability for potential data loss, -- hardware failures, accidents resulting in use and potential legal issues resulting from -- photography without consent.
+By using and continuing to use this software, you assume -- full liability of any other possible unintended outcome not explicitly stated here.
 -- TL;DR Use at your own risk.
 --
 -------------------------------------------------------------------------------------------